Patara (Lycia): History

-Hittite Period
+Antiquity

 Patara was referred to as Patar in Hittite texts: "King Tudhaliya IV (1236-1210 BC), after the Lukka expedition, came to this city with his army and made offerings."

-Iron Age

 The city was said to have been founded by Patarus (Πάταρος), a son of Apollo.
 It was noted during antiquity for the temple and oracle of Apollo, second only in importance to that of Delphi.
 The god is often given the surname Patareus.
 Herodotus says that the oracle of Apollo was delivered by a priestess only during a certain period of the year, and Servius mentions that this period was the six winter months.
 It seems certain that Patara received Dorian settlers from Crete; and the worship of Apollo was certainly Dorian.

 Ancient writers mentioned Patara as one of the principal cities of Lycia.
 It was Lycia's primary seaport, and a leading city of the Lycian League, having 3 votes, the maximum.

 The city, with the rest of Lycia, surrendered to Alexander the Great in 333 BC.
 During the Wars of the Diadochi, it was occupied in turn by Antigonus and Demetrius, before finally falling to the Ptolemies.
 In this period the first city walls were built.
 Strabo informs us that Ptolemy Philadelphus of Egypt, who enlarged the city, gave it the name of Arsinoë after Arsinoe II of Egypt, his wife and sister, but it continued to be called by its ancient name, Patara.
 Antiochus III captured Patara in 196 BC and it became the capital of Lycia.
 The Lycian League was formally established in 176 BC.

 The Rhodians occupied the city and as a Roman ally, the city with the rest of Lycia was granted autonomy in 167 BC.
 In 88 BC, the city suffered siege by Mithridates VI, king of Pontus and was captured by Brutus and Cassius, during their campaign against Mark Antony and Augustus.
 It was spared the massacres that were inflicted on nearby Xanthos.
 Patara was formally annexed by the Roman Empire in 43 AD and attached to Pamphylia.

 Patara is mentioned in the New Testament as the place where Paul of Tarsus and Luke changed ships.
 The city was Christianized early, and several early bishops are known; according to Le Quien, they include: